aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **Decorator (175)** - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 - **Facade (185)** - Provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use. describes how to represent complete subsystems as objects.
+Facade defines a higher-level interface that makes the subsystem easier to use.
+It describes how to represent complete subsystems as objects.

 - **Factory Method (107)** - Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 - **Flyweight (195)** - Use sharing to support large numbers of fine-grained objects efficiently.
-Describes how to support huge numbers of objects at the finest granularities
+It describes how to support huge numbers of objects at the finest granularities.

 - **Interpreter (243)** - Given a language, define a represention for its grammar along with an interpreter that uses the representation to interpret sentences in the language.